simbongile-mkhotheli/survey-app/backend/TEST_DATABASE_SETUP.md

 # Test Database Setup

-This project uses **PostgreSQL** for both production and testing to ensure consistency and avoid SQLite compatibility issues.
+This project uses **PostgreSQL** for both production and testing to ensure consistency.

 ## Quick Start